Hafsah-bi/Reference-based-RNA-Seq-data-analysis/README.md

 Full dataset files are approximately **1.5 GB each**.
 Subsets (~50 MB) are available for rapid pipeline testing.

+The four files were subsequently organized into a paired dataset collection named **`2 PE fastqs`**, with each pair identified by sample name and condition.

 ---

 ## 4. Quality Control